Posted in Film and Literature Analyses

 By: Bryan Ricardo Marini Quintana

-Further on, the poet describes that “…There shall be / In that rich earth a richer dust concealed; / A dust whom England bore, shaped, made aware, / Gave, once, her flowers to love, her ways to roam;” (Brooke).
-With this verse, Rupert Brooke portrays his homeland as a civilizing force that nurtured him to become knowledgeable and wise.
+Further on, the poet describes: “…There shall be / In that rich earth a richer dust concealed; / A dust whom England bore, shaped, made aware, / Gave, once, her flowers to love, her ways to roam…” (Brooke) With this verse, Rupert Brooke portrays his homeland as a civilizing force that nurtured him to become knowledgeable and wise.
 Thereafter, he evokes an ailing memory of the countryside by reciting: “A body of England’s, breathing English air, / Washed by the rivers, blest by suns of home.”
-(Brooke).
-Palpably, the soldier depicts a lovely landscape to retain the smell, touch, and sight of home.
-Hence, the sonnet is a celebration of England’s magnificence, that’s been left unscathed by the fumes of The Great War shrouding Europe, with Rupert Brooke recollecting the splendor of his homeland to find purpose in the conflict, longing to return and be “In hearts at peace, under an English heaven.”
-(Brooke).
+(Brooke) Palpably, the soldier depicts a lovely landscape to retain the smell, touch, and sight of home.
+Hence, the sonnet is a celebration of England’s magnificence, which’s been left unscathed by the fumes of The Great War shrouding Europe, with Rupert Brooke recollecting the splendor of his homeland to find purpose in the conflict, longing to return when he confesses: “In hearts at peace, under an English heaven.”
+(Brooke)

 Works Cited: